From fields of study to future career paths, here's what you need to keep in mind when choosing a law school.

 The Socratic Method is a common instructional style in many law schools.
 Learn how it works and what to expect in your law school classroom.

 The law school personal statement is an opportunity to distinguish yourself from other applicants.
-Perfect your law school application essay with these tips.
+Perfect your law school application essay with our tips.

 If you're applying to law school, you need an application strategy.
 Start planning early with our advice on when and where to apply.